nephio-project/docs/content/en/docs/porch/user-guides/install-and-using-porch.md

 management            git    Package   false        True    http://172.18.255.200:3000/nephio/management.git
 ```

-## Configure ConfigSync on the workload cluster
+## Configure configsync on the workload cluster

-ConfigSync is installed on the edge1 cluster so that it syncs the contents of the *edge1* repository onto the edge1
+configsync is installed on the edge1 cluster so that it syncs the contents of the *edge1* repository onto the edge1
 workload cluster.
-We will use the ConfigSync package from Nephio.
+We will use the configsync package from Nephio.

 ```bash
 export KUBECONFIG=~/.kube/kind-edge1-config